kabiiQ/BeatmapExporter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E5AF13X)

-For issues or if an update is required, you can create an issue on GitHub.
+For issues or if an update is required, you can create an issue or discussion on GitHub.
 Alternatively, I can be found through Discord via by [my bot's support server](https://discord.com/invite/ucVhtnh).
 Though it is not for BeatmapExporter specifically, I do not mind it being used for my other utilities such as this one.

 <hr />